Roger-random/as7341_webui/README.md

 Once we're satisfied with web UI updates, we can upload them to Arduino.
-Because Arduino IDE doesn't really have the concept of uploading files to the microcontroller as-is, we have to package the web UI files into the ARduino sketch.
+Because Arduino IDE doesn't really have the concept of uploading files to the microcontroller as-is, we have to package the web UI files into the Arduino sketch.
 I didn't want to deal with escaping quotes and what not, so instead of including them as text files, they were embedded as binary files.
 So updating the web UI means updating the binary hexadecimal representation in the Arduino